Finding the Best Places to Retire Since 2006!

 Thanks to places like Harvard, MIT, and Boston University, residents of Massachusetts are surrounded by fantastic health care and a rich cultural life.
 But it all comes at great cost.
 Median home prices can be twice the national average.
 Your monthly energy bill for gas and electricity?
 Thirty percent higher than the national average.

 Missouri does have a low cost of living and a favorable - though confusing - tax environment.
 Crime and weather, however, may make the state treacherous.
 Its big cities have high crime and murder rates.
 Damaging tornadoes and thunderstorms are not unknown.

 Nebraska can be affordable.
 However, its current tax environment is unfriendly.
 Property taxes are some of the highest in the nation.
 Some Social Security benefits are exempt, but most other retirement income is taxed.
 This includes public and private pensions, as well as retirement plan withdrawals.

-If money is no object, you might consider New York.
-Like California, it's an expensive place to live.
+If money is no object and you enjoy professional theater, top notch restaurants and world class museums, then you might consider New York.
+But like California, it's an expensive place to live.
+Real estate is pricey.
 Taxes are high.
-Rents are high.
 Health care costs are even higher.

-Yes, Utah has some stunning national parks, but it's one of the few states to tax Social Security benefits.
+Yes, Utah has some stunning national parks, beautiful landscapes and plenty of sunshine, but it's one of the few states to tax Social Security benefits.
 If you're looking for cohorts your age, you won't find them here.
-The median age is just under 30 years old.
+The median age is just 30 years old.